Shooter kills security guard before being fatally shot at New Hampshire psychiatric hospital

 It came weeks after 18 people were killed and 13 others injured in a mass shooting in neighboring Maine.

-The hospital remained in operation but was closed to visitors Friday evening, said Lori Weaver, commissioner of the Department of Health and Human Services
+The hospital remained in operation but was closed to visitors Friday evening.

-“This is a difficult and unimaginable day for our employees and for our community,” she said.
-“We will continue to make resources available in the coming hours and days.”

-“Our dedicated staff will continue to provide skilled, compassionate care as they do every day," she said.

 The facility is the only state-run psychiatric hospital for adults in New Hampshire.
 Located in the capital city, it is part of a large state office park that includes multiple state agencies and is near the city’s high school and district courthouse.
 The Department of Safety provides security for the hospital.